odinuv/web/articles/programming/git.md

 This article is a quick overview of basic Git commands and reasons to use VCS.
 You probably need to read a lot more about Git to be able to use it *The Correct Way*™.
 There are also [GUI tools](https://en.wikipedia.org/wiki/Graphical_user_interface) like [SourceTree](https://www.sourcetreeapp.com/).
 You can list all available clients [here](https://git-scm.com/downloads/guis).

+Use Git, even for small projects, you will not learn how to use it properly without really working with it and solving different situations by yourself.
+It is hard sometimes and you will probably end up with messed repository many times.
+It will get better.

 ### New Concepts and Terms
 - Git